isc-projects/bind9/bin/nsupdate/nsupdate.rst

    This option enables a non-standards-compliant variant of GSS-TSIG used by Windows 2000.

+.. option:: -O

+   This option enables Opportunistic TLS.
+When used, the remote peer's TLS certificate will not be verified.
+This option should be used for debugging purposes only, and it is not recommended to use it in production.
+This option can not be used in conjuction with :option:`-A`, and it implies :option:`-S`.

 .. option:: -p port

    This option sets the port to use for connections to a name server.
 The default is